babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 if resolution dominates analysis time, the deferred half is not worth the machinery.
 Applies to the JVM/bb equally.
 Not part of this work; recorded because the stub design makes the follow-on question obvious.

+## Idea parked: eager AOT emission for a whole .cljs file

+The emitter already produces real JS function bodies from analyzed sci nodes; today they are `new Function`-compiled at runtime.
+An AOT path would SERIALIZE those instead — emit standalone JS for a whole file ahead of time.
+Payoff: sidesteps CSP entirely (no runtime eval), and unlike cherry it is driven by sci's OWN analyzer, so sci vars, macros and sandbox semantics are honored (cherry has its own analyzer and can't see sci-defined things — the reason we didn't use it).
+Key tension to scope
+first: the emitter leans on live runtime objects — the `H` helpers (H.ev escape, eval-catches dispatch, rethrow-located, the deref cache keyed on a live var-epoch) and the `C[]` consts holding real fn objects and var refs.
+So "AOT" here realistically means "emit JS that LINKS a small sci runtime" (escapes/consts still resolved against it), not "fully standalone like cherry" (which would require eliminating every escape and const).
+Decide which target before estimating feasibility.
+Not part of this work.